 Decide metrics by which you want to measure and gauge your audiences in order to find those clusters.
 There are countless metric options, so you must assess what makes the most sense for your business and products.
 It could be by traffic and web clicks, revenue, purchase frequency, or more.
 Essentially, choosing your metrics is going to be up to you.
 So, make sure to do extensive research on what method is best for you in order to ensure efficiency.

 Lastly, you need to establish how you are going to visualize the data that your marketing algorithms and reports have revealed.
 The data is useless if you and your team cannot accurately and clearly see what the numbers are showing.
-It may be through presentations, graphs, interactive displays, or more.
+It may be through presentations, graphs, interactive displays, tools for data visualization in marketing, or more.
 Whatever you choose, make sure the clusters are concise and clear so that you can gain as much insight as possible.

 Ultimately, the reason why cluster marketing is important is that it allows you to take advantage of the new technology and algorithms we have been given while also saving your marketing team resources and time in the long run.